Meet our Team

 Robin Just

-Robin Just is Director of Outreach and Communications for the Environmental & Energy Law Program.
+Robin Just is Communications Manager for the Environmental & Energy Law Program.
 She has been a water regulator for the State of New Mexico and City of Santa Fe, and an environmental consultant on large-scale Superfund and military sites.
 She also managed ocean program communications for the Conservation Law Foundation in Boston.
 Prior to HLS, Robin was a research associate at the Harvard Business School, where she spent several years investigating the effectiveness of environmental regulations and trends in U.S. energy production.
 Robin has a B.S. in biology and Master of Water Resources, both from the University of New Mexico.

 Sara Burr Levy